zephyrproject-rtos/zephyr/doc/subsystems/networking/ip-stack-architecture.rst

    to the application, that means the packet was not sent correctly and the application needs to free the packet.

-2) Each network interface has a TX fiber associated with it and the TX fiber will send the packet to the correct device driver.
+2) Each network interface has a TX thread associated with it and the TX thread will send the packet to the correct device driver.

 3) If the device driver is able to inject the network packet into the